Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 • Liabilities are obligations that the business has to pay another entity.

-Having a debit and a credit for each transaction ensures both sides of this equation balance.
+Having a debit and a credit for each transaction ensures that both sides of this equation balance.
 The accounting equation forms the foundation of the balance sheet and is an essential principle for accurate accounting.

-Whether debits and credits increase or decrease the balance depends on the account type.
-A journal entry in the debit column records an increase to the balance in asset or expense accounts or a decrease to the balance in liability, equity, or income accounts.
 In contrast, a journal entry in the credit column records an increase to the balance in liability, equity, or income accounts or a decrease to the balance in asset or expense accounts.

-For example, if a customer pays your business for a service, this results in a debit entry to the balance in the cash account (which is a type of asset) and a credit entry to the balance in your income account.
-The amount you debit and credit for each transaction must be equal: Differing amounts are an instant indicator of an error in your records.
+For example, if a customer pays your small business for a service, this results in a debit entry to the balance in the cash account (which is a type of asset) and a credit entry to the balance in your income account.

 Learn more: What You Should Know About Your SaaS Chart Of Accounts